IntelliTect/Coalesce/docs/pages/modeling/model-types/entities.rst

 Methods
 ~~~~~~~

 You can place both static and interface methods on your model classes.
-Any public methods will have a generated API endpoint and corresponding generated TypeScript members for calling this API endpoint.
+Any public methods annotated with :ref:`[Coalesce] <CoalesceAttribute>` will have a generated API endpoint and corresponding generated TypeScript members for calling this API endpoint.
 Read :ref:`ModelMethods` to learn more.

 Customizing CRUD Operations